openshift/ansible-service-broker/README.md

 * `make vendor`: Installs or updates the dependencies
 * `make build`: Builds the binary from source
 * `make install`: Installs the built binary.
-* `make prepare-local-env`: will set up the local environemt to test and run the broker against a local deployment of [catasb](https://github.com/fusor/catasb)
+* `make prepare-local-env`: will set up the local environment to test and run the broker against a local deployment of [catasb](https://github.com/fusor/catasb)
 * `make run`: Runs the broker with the default profile, configured via `etc/generated_local_development.yaml`
   * make run can be run without catasb and prepare-local-env by setting the `BROKER_INSECURE="true"` variable to true in `scripts/my_local_dev_vars`
 * `make uninstall` Deletes the installed binary and config.yaml